 23 “Then the master told his servant, ‘Go out to the roads and country lanes and compel them to come in, so that my house will be full.
 24 I tell you, not one of those who were invited will get a taste of my banquet.’”
 (Luke 14:15-24)

 Our accepted understandings are turned upside down – many times – in this teaching.
-In the first place we might assume that Allah will not invite many into His Kingdom (which is the Banquet in the House) because he does not find many worthy people, but that assumption is shown to be wrong.
+In the first place we might assume that Allah will not invite many into His Kingdom (which is the Banquet in the House) because he does not find many worthy people, but that assumption is wrong.
 The invitation to come to the Banquet goes to many, many people.
 The Master (who is Allah in this parable) wants the Banquet to be full.
 That is encouraging.

 Just when we think that perhaps the will of the Master will be frustrated with none or few attending the banquet there is yet another twist.
 Now the ‘unlikely’ people, those who we all dismiss in our minds as being unworthy of being invited to a great celebration, those who are in “streets and alleys” and far-away “roads and country lanes”, who are “poor, crippled, blind and lame” – the very people we often stay away from – they get invitations to the banquet.
 The invitations to this banquet go much further, and cover more people than you and I would have thought possible.
 The Master of the Banquet wants people there and will even invite those we ourselves would not invite into our house.